tordener/binance-testnet-tool/README.md

 # binance-testnet-tool
-Some pretty simple functions to do a bit of trading on Binance's testnet API with node
+Some basic functions to do a bit of trading on Binance's testnet API with node

-Pretty sure that you will need node version > 17 to use fetch or crypto
+Pretty sure that you will need node version > 17 to use either fetch or crypto.
+Can't remember which one.

-- A few of these functions are unfinished, check the doc block description when you are implementing them first
+ A few of these functions are unfinished, check the doc block description when you are implementing them first

+# Setup
 - To configure this, edit the .env file with your API key and secret

 ### .env file configuration